Greetings, Kia Ora, Talofa, Mālō ē lelei, Ahn-Nyeong Hah-Seh-Yo, nǐ hǎo

 To offer a sound education, we need to be flexible.
-We are an inclusive school where we ensure learning opportunities for students of all needs and abilities.
+We are an inclusive school where we ensure we provide learning opportunities for students of all needs and abilities.
 We are constantly monitoring progress and identifying areas for further improvement.
-Teachers are encouraged to collaborate to ensure a healthy community of knowledge sharing.
+Teachers plan collaboratively to ensure a healthy community of knowledge sharing.
 Children are encouraged to strive for excellence and success is celebrated.
 The goal is for them to become self-motivated lifelong learners equipped to handle the challenges of a changing future.

 Our school community is enriched by a supportive network of parents who embrace our cultural diversity.
 Our dedicated Board of Trustees and Parent Teacher Association encourage a strong partnership between the school and the wider community and play an active part in bringing about the improvements that enhance our school environment.
-We have our PTA to thank for the recently upgraded playgrounds and new sports equipment.
-Some of our parents have set up a committee with the aim of extending our school hall.
+A group of our parents have set up a committee with the aim of extending our school hall.
 We are taking our first steps towards upgrading our classrooms to reflect the principles of the ‘modern learning environment’ and E-learning is currently being extended school-wide.

-In partnership with families, we promote the values of ‘Respect’ for self, others and environment: Honesty; Perseverance; Responsibility; Fairness; Compassion; Citizenship and Self-Discipline.
+In partnership with families, we promote the values of: Respect, Honesty, Perseverance, Responsibility, Fairness, Compassion, Citizenship and Self-Discipline.

 Prospective parents are most welcome to arrange a visit and we look forward to working with you to enable your child to "Learn for a Successful Future”.